4 / 5 Stars

 The fund has returned 32.31 percent over the past year, 18.67 percent over the past three years, 16.39 percent over the past five years, and 10.89 percent over the past decade.

 |Trailing Returns||Updated 10.31.2013|

 |5 Years (Annualized)||16.4%|

 |10 Years (Annualized)||10.9%|

 For investors in Fidelity Focused Stock, the past several years have been a wild ride.

-As of May 03, 2013, the fund has assets totaling almost $943.77 million invested in 52 different holdings.
+As of November 05, 2013, the fund has assets totaling almost $1.57 billion invested in 51 different holdings.
 Its portfolio consists primarily of shares of large and mid-sized companies.

 Management builds the fund's portfolio from the bottom up, meaning that the fundamentals of individual companies, as opposed to sector bets, drive stock selection.
 The fund is concentrated and experiences a fair amount of volatility.
 Notably, the fund's turnover ratio, a measure of how frequently management trades, currently sits at 275 percent.
 By comparison, a fund that replenishes its entire portfolio once a year would have a ratio of 100 percent.

 This fund could lend support to a well-balanced portfolio.

 Fidelity Focused Stock Fund has an expense ratio of 0.92 percent.